 Did you notice that Jesus did not tell us to ask them if they believe in Jesus, had a spiritual experience, went to seminary, are Spirit-filled, had an anointing, have spoken in tongues, or love Jesus?
 The test is not charisma or a warm personality.
 The test is not what one claims, but how one acts.
 Throughout the Sermon on the Mount, Jesus has been asking us about our outward conduct, not our inward belief.
 The same is true once again.
 This time He is focusing on the outward conduct of false teachers.
 This time He is warning us to look at the fruit of their lives.
 The test is, “You will know them by their fruits.”

-By looking at the conduct of a man or woman, we can determine the spiritual character of that individual.
-The fruit or spiritual character we are looking for is not charisma, funny jokes, a pleasant personality, a great smile, smooth words, a big church, great sermons, wonderful music, or great looks.
-As we have discovered in Revelation 2:20-23, even a false teacher can have a large church.
+But for what type of fruit does Jesus want us to look?
+The fruit we are to look for is not charisma, funny jokes, a pleasant personality, a great smile, smooth words, a big church, great sermons, wonderful music, or great looks.
+As we discovered in Revelation 2:20-23, even a false teacher can have a large church.
 In order to be a false teacher, the person must have students who are following him or her.
 Some false teachers have great crowds following them.
 Proverbs warns us not to quickly trust someone with these words,

 The naive believes everything, but the sensible man considers his steps.
-(NASB) Prov.
-14:15
+Proverbs 14:15 (NASB)

-We must remember that there are many who are on the wide road to destruction, including the teachers and students.
+We must remember that there are many who are on the wide road to destruction, including false teachers and students.

 Looking For Fruit.
 Let us ask the question again, “What type of fruit should we look for?”
 The New Testament gives us a list of fruits for which to look.

 First, a false teacher is focused on money.
-It is surprising how many passages in the New Testament warn that false teachers are preoccupied with money (1 Tim.
-6:5; Titus 1:11; 2 Pet.
-2:3, 14; Jude 11).
+It is surprising how many passages in the New Testament warn that false teachers are preoccupied with money (1 Timothy 6:5; Titus 1:11; 2 Peter 2:3, 14; Jude 11).
 This is a very important sign of a false teacher.
 If you know a pastor who often talks about money, start looking for other fruits.

 Do you know someone who is not submissive to others, someone who is always finding fault with others?
 These two questions go together.
 These are the fruits of a false teacher.